radical-cybertools/radical.pilot/docs/source/tutorial/index.rst

 **You will learn how to:**

 * Submit multiple jobs through a 'pilot job' to your local workstation as well as a remote machine.
-* Write programs that run multiple jobs concurrently, sequentially, or both, based on their requirements and dependencies.
+* Write programs that run multiple jobs concurrently, sequentially, or both;
+  based on their requirements and dependencies;
-* How to specify input files for tasks.
+* How to specify input files for tasks;
-* MPI tasks are different from regular tasks.
+* MPI tasks are different from non-MPI tasks.

 **Contents:**